turingschool/curriculum/tutorials/index.markdown

 ### Team Status

 * Jeff / jcasimir: Still a few more outlines to do.
 Flying DCA-SFO all morning THU.
-* Greg / gjastrab (writer): Has finished draft of performance section of Day 4 (working mostly evenings)
+* Greg / gjastrab (writer): Finished draft of Day 4: Performance, started Local Authentication with Devise (working mostly evenings)
 * Ryan / cookrn (writer): In progress on CanCan authorization tutorial
 * Mike / subelsky (writer): [ Fill me in ]
 * Gerred / gerred (editor): [ Fill me in ]